qtlHD/qtlHD/doc/input/mapping_inputs.md

         ...
         # --- Data Location end

-where, again, markernames and chromosomes can be symbols.
+where, again, marker names and chromosomes can be symbols.

+**[How do we indicate the scale of the locations (e.g., cM or bp or Mbp)?]**

 # The phenotype file

 The phenotype file contains a list of individuals and their phenotypic values.
-E.g.
+For example,

         # --- Data Phenotypes begin
         #    Sex   P1      P2